Thinning hair can be one of the most frustrating parts about getting older. Have you ever wondered if there is anything you can do about it?

 I know it can be hard to imagine not washing your hair, especially if you have an oily head.
 To make this possible, try skipping a day in between shampooing.
 You can still wet your hair and massage your scalp for a few minutes to rinse out any sweat or dirt.
 This gentle rinse will help make your hair less oily so you can skip a day using shampoo.

-From there, slowly stretch out the days between shampooing your scalp so it has time to down-regulate its overproduction of natural oils.
+From there, slowly stretch out the days between shampooing your scalp so it has time to down-regulate the overproduction of natural oils.

 I started this process a year ago and now only need to wash my hair with shampoo every 4-5 days.